 Twitter: Monday through Friday, 10:00 pm PT (midnight CT) to 8:00 pm PT (10:00 pm CT) the following day.
 On weekends, 1:00 am PT (3:00 am CT) to 7:00 pm (9:00 pm CT).

 LinkedIn: 8:14 am.
 Again, don’t bother posting on weekends.

 You can install plugins on most popular web platforms that post to social channels automatically.
 I can never understand why bloggers will so willingly drop the baton right at the finish line.
 If you spend a few hours researching and creating a piece of extremely valuable content, why would you rely on software to blast out an excerpt it selects out to your audience without even proofing it?

-It only takes a few minutes to manually post to Facebook, Twitter, LinkedIn and Google+.
+It only takes a few minutes to manually post to Facebook, Twitter and LinkedIn.
 And it gives you the opportunity to proof and carefully tag your posts before they go live.
-You can also add a photo in Twitter, something most auto-post software won’t do.
-Facebook, Twitter, LinkedIn and Google+ tabs are always open in my browser.
+You can also add a photo in Twitter, something most auto-post software won't do.
+Facebook, Twitter and LinkedIn tabs are always open in my browser.

 It should be noted that in order for your social media promotion to be effective, it is important to have a sizable list of subscribers/followers to post to.
 If you are only marketing your new content to 20 people, magic is not going to happen.
 And the quality of your readership is equally important.
 If you've been connecting with anyone you can, to create an impressive number of fans/followers/connections, I'm telling you the value of "social proof" has been grossly overrated.
 You need to be promoting your content to potential clients.
 Developing a good social following is an area where many real estate professionals require coaching and assistance.